 - Changes to Apple’s App Store Policy

-By creating these channels, you’re giving your attendees an outlet to connect with others who are interested in having a conversation about a specific topic.
+By creating these channels that encourage group discussions, you’re giving your attendees an outlet to connect with others who are interested in having a conversation about a specific topic.
 This can lead to strengthened event communities and intensified individual connections.

 Really great event app launch and promotion strategies often involve soft-launching the app to your attendees up to a month in advance of the event.

 By having your attendees adopt the technology early on, you can actually leverage it as a tool to crowdsource insight from them.
 By involving them in this unique way throughout the planning process, you’ll find that you have more buy-in from them in other aspects of your event as well.
-Here are some channels you could consider:
+Here are some channels you could consider to encourage group discussions to crowdsource insight:

 - Breakout Brainstorm: What topics do you want to learn more about?